 Unfortunately, sometimes these nerves, whether bundled together or branched out, become irritated and can cause you extreme pain.
 This pain is called sciatic nerve pain.

 Sciatic nerve pain is something that many people deal with on a regular basis.
-In fact, this debilitating pain will affect 15% to 40% of people at some point during their lifetime.
+In fact, this debilitating pain will affect as many as 40% of people at some point during their lifetime.

 Most often caused by an array of lower back issues, sciatic nerve pain develops when the sciatic nerve (that runs the length of your lower back, down your thigh, and through your leg) is compressed.
 This pressure then causes pain that affects the lower back, buttocks, legs, and feet.